Saltstraumen Maelstrom – the World’s Strongest Whirlpool in Bodø!

 RIB Safari, Bodo, Norway

-Immediately I could feel getting swept up by a magnetic force, the closer we got to the tidal current the wilder the water beneath us became.
-Whatever disappointment I had initially it was now completely erased after seeing and feeling the strength of the maelstrom up-close.
+Almost immediately I could feel getting swept up by a magnetic force.
+The closer we got to the tidal current the wilder the water beneath us became.
+Whatever disappointment I had initially was now completely erased after seeing and feeling the strength of the maelstrom up-close.

 Saltsraumen whirlpool, Bodo, Norway